 Student Life at Princeton Day School supports over 40 clubs, activities, and student-run organizations.
 These extracurricular activities are an integral part of each student’s life at Princeton Day School and represent a wide variety of interests and pursuits.
 The Model UN, Rubiks Cube Club, Dance Club, and the Debate Club are just a few of our current offerings.
-Some organizations, like the EnAct (Environmental Action Club) have been around for decades, while others, such as the Life Skills Club, are new to the school.
+Some organizations, like the EnAct (Environmental Action) Club have been around for decades, while others, such as the Life Skills Club, are more recent.
 A broad range of student groups, including Mock Trial, Science Olympiad, a capella groups, and the Service Learning Committee, select their student membership.
-In keeping with our school’s overarching mission to support a diversity of interests and inspire innovation and leadership, students are encouraged to imagine, invent, and lead their own clubs and organizations, always with the guidance and support of a faculty advisor.
+In keeping with our School’s overarching mission to support a diversity of interests and inspire innovation and leadership, students are encouraged to imagine, invent and lead their own clubs and organizations, always with the guidance and support of a faculty advisor.

 The goals of Student Life at Princeton Day School include: